 Why I Would Never Go Back On The Oral Contraceptive Pill

-When I was 16, I was put on the oral contraceptive pill.
-It wasn’t a decision I made after being super informed and weighing up the pros and cons of exploring alternatives — it was just what happened.
-I was late to get my period, so all my friends were already on it, and my doctor said, ‘Of course,’ so it seemed like the obvious choice.
-At the time, I didn’t think twice about the potential risks or long-term effects.
-I just knew I didn’t want acne, I didn’t want a period, and I definitely didn’t want to get pregnant.
-So, I took the pill.
-And I stayed on it for over a decade.
+When I was 16, I started taking the oral contraceptive pill (the pill).
+It wasn’t an informed decision I made after weighing up the pros and cons of my options, it kind of just happened.
+I was late to get my period, my friends were all on it, so it seemed like the obvious choice.
+At the time, I didn’t think twice about the risks or side effects.
+I just knew I didn’t want acne, I didn’t want a period each month, and I definitely didn’t want to get pregnant.
+I asked my doctor, he said yes and there I remained for over a decade.

-It wasn’t until I started taking control of my health and learning about hormones that I began to question whether the pill was still the right choice for me.
-I decided to experiment with coming off it, thinking my body would regulate itself easily.
-But that wasn’t the case.
-Three years later, I still don’t have a regular menstrual cycle.
-It’s been a journey — one that’s made me reflect deeply on my experience with the pill and the importance of informed decision-making when it comes to contraception and hormone health.
+It wasn’t until I started taking control of my health and learning about hormones that I began to question whether the pill was still the right for me.
+I decided to experiment with coming off, thinking my body would regulate itself but it didn’t.
+After three years I still didn’t have a regular menstrual cycle.
+It was a journey that made me reflect deeply on my experience with the pill, the healthcare system and the importance of informed decision-making when it comes to contraception and health.

-In this post, I’ll share my personal story alongside a balanced look at the pros and cons of the oral contraceptive pill.
-My goal isn’t to tell you what to do but to encourage you to reflect on your own journey and consider what’s best for your body.
+In this post, I’ll share my personal story alongside a balanced look at the pros and cons of the pill.
+My goal isn’t to tell you what to do but encourage you to reflect on your own journey.

 The Pros of the Oral Contraceptive Pill

-Let’s start with the benefits because there’s no denying that the pill has been a game-changer for many women.
-For me, it delivered exactly what I wanted at 16: no acne, no periods, and no unplanned pregnancies.
-But beyond these personal benefits, the pill has had a profound impact on society as a whole.
+There is no denying that the pill has been a game-changer for women.
+For me, it delivered exactly what I wanted, no acne, no periods, and no unplanned pregnancies.
+But beyond these, the pill has had a profound impact in society:

-1. Empowering Women in Society: The pill has enabled women to take control of their reproductive health, allowing them to pursue education, careers, and personal goals without the constant worry of unplanned pregnancies.
-It’s played a significant role in keeping women in the workforce longer and providing more life options.
+1. Empowering Women: The pill has enabled women to take control of their reproductive health, allowing them to pursue education, careers, and personal goals without the constant worry of unplanned pregnancies.
+It’s played a significant role in keeping women in the workforce longer and providing more options in life.

-2. Effective Contraception: The pill is over 99% effective at preventing pregnancy when taken correctly.
-For many women, this peace of mind is invaluable.
+2. Effective Contraception: The pill is over 99% effective at preventing pregnancy when taken correctly, providing peace of mind for women.

-4. Improved Skin: Hormonal acne can be a nightmare, and the pill can help clear it up by regulating androgen levels (these are what typically cause a breakout).
+4. Improved Skin Health: The pill can help clear up hormonal acne by regulating androgen levels which typically causes a breakout.

-5. Other Health Benefits: Some studies suggest the pill may reduce the risk of ovarian and endometrial cancers, as well as conditions like endometriosis.
+5. Other Health Benefits: Further research is required but some studies suggest the pill may reduce the risk of ovarian and endometrial cancers, as well as reduce symptoms associated with conditions like endometriosis.

 The Cons of the Oral Contraceptive Pill

 3. Weight Fluctuations: Some women gain weight on the pill, while others struggle to lose it.
-This can be frustrating and impact self-esteem and self-worth.
+Sometimes this is initial water retention and other times it’s due to changes in appetite or muscle mass.

-4. Reduced Libido: For some, the pill can lower sex drive — a side effect that’s rarely discussed because it is such a taboo topic but can have a significant impact on relationships.
+4. Reduced Libido: The pill can also lower sex drive, a side effect that’s rarely discussed because it is such a taboo topic but can have a significant impact on relationships.

 I stayed on the pill for so long for convenience and because I didn’t know much about other options.
-From non-hormonal IUDs to fertility awareness methods, some alternatives might work better for some women.
-Something to think about.
+But there are several other options outside of the pill, including:

 A Balanced Perspective

-If you’re reading this, I’d like to invite you to reflect on your own experience with the oral contraceptive pill:
+I’d encourage you to reflect on your own experience with the oral contraceptive pill:

 1. What were you told when you first went on the pill?